What Is An Athenian Dialogue?

 How Do I Host An Athenian Dialogue?

-If you are interested in hosting an Athenian Dialogue at your State/ Provincial/ National or Region meeting, or even at your local Institute, please contact Ashley DiBlasi, Certification Manager (
+If you are interested in hosting an Athenian Dialogue at your State/ Provincial/ National or Region meeting, or even at your local Institute, please contact Ashley DiBlasi, Assistant Director of Professional Development (

 Where Can I Find Information On Athenian Dialogue Facilitators?